amanrajdce/ECE-143-Team4/README.md

 # Analysis on data scraped from Glassdoor
-We will scrape data from Glassdor first and then do some interesting analysis.
+We scrape data from Glassdor first and then do some interesting analysis.

 ## Requirements
 * Chrome v78